Reneechang17/Reneechang17/README.md

 </p>

 <p>
   Hello!
-My name is Renee and welcome to my fav place where I learn, think and build (and find the interesting things as well!)
+My name is Renee and welcome to my fav place where I learn, think and build (and find the interesting projects!)
   If you are also love it let's keep connecting and learning together :D
 </p>